 - Meganekko: Wears a pair of circular half-rimmed glasses.

 - Temporary Online Content: Averted.
-She was once only obtainable as a map drop during Operation: Cube, but has since been added to the Heavy production pool as of July 2017.
-The English version has no such luck (yet), however.
+She was once only obtainable as a map drop during Operation: Cube, but has since been added to the Heavy production pool.

 - Kicking Ass in All Her Finery: Her White Night Star Whispers outfit swaps her uniform for a very fancy ballgown, complete with high heels.

-- Meganekko: She wears a pair of half-rimmed glasses that matches the color of her hair.
+- Meganekko: She wears a pair of half-rimmed glasses that match the color of her hair.

-- Temporary Online Content: She is only obtainable as a login reward or during Operation: Arctic Warfare.
+- Temporary Online Content: She is only obtainable as a login reward or during Operations: Arctic Warfare and Deep Dive.